berabulut/kapsule-server/webhooks/README.md

 - kapsule:

 	- When a GitHub action succeeds (Currently there is only one GH Action)
-	- Commit message in main branch that includes "@[build]"

 - kapsule-ui:

 	- When a GitHub action succeeds (Currently there is only one GH Action)
-	- Commit message in main branch that includes "@[build]"

 - kapsule-server: